janosh/svelte-multiselect/src/routes/(demos)/(data)/infinite-scroll/+page.md

 <MultiSelect loadOptions={load_options} placeholder="Search 10,000 items..." />
 ```

-That's it!
-No state management needed.
-The component handles:
+The component handles the required state management:

 - Loading initial options when dropdown opens
 - Loading more as user scrolls